voltrue2/gracenode/src/udp/README.md

 ```
 {
 	udp: {
+		// maximam number of packets for in/out per second
+		packets: {
+			in: 20,
+			out: 20
+		},
 		// change the default max packet size allowed from clients: Default is 8000 (8KB)
 		maxPacketSize: 1000,
 		// UDP server will attempt to bind between the two port numbers given here